tobinus/OTD-semantic-framework/README.md

 #### Perform manual linking to concepts

-1. Navigate to the `dataset-tagger/` folder
-2. Start the webserver by running `pipenv run gunicorn app:app`
+1. Run `pipenv run python dataontosearch.py dataset_tagger`
-3. Visit http://localhost:8000/about in your web browser
+2. Visit http://localhost:8000/about in your web browser
-4. Follow the instructions for tagging datasets, using the UID you wrote down when you uploaded an ontology
+3. Follow the instructions for tagging datasets, using the UID you wrote down when you uploaded an ontology